 A strong educational system requires accountability; parental, community and business involvement; and the wise and efficient use of resources.
 Standards are an essential part of the accountability system but cannot be measured simply by standardized tests.
 Students need to learn not only facts and figures, but also those critical learning skills that will enable them to leave high school prepared for either the workplace or higher education.
+School safety is a critical issue for every community.
+VML supports strong partnerships and communication between local police departments and school divisions and encourages sustained financial assistance from the state and federal governments to help school divisions with safety-related infrastructure, technology, and personnel.
+Additionally, VML supports the work of the special statewide committees studying student and school safety and encourages continued examination of the root causes of violence in schools and best practices to address those causes.

-Students, parents, school administrators and teachers all have roles in the educational system and have to be part of that accountability system.
-Parents should be involved with their children's education, but support for parents is essential, particularly for those whose children have behavioral health issues, physical disabilities, substance abuse disorders or bullying problems.
+Students, parents, administrators and teachers all have roles in the educational system and have to be part of that accountability system.
+Parents should be involved with their children's education, but family support for parents is essential, particularly for those whose children have behavioral health issues, physical disabilities, substance abuse disorders or bullying problems.
 Not all children should or need to prepare to attend college, but students across the economic spectrum should have equitable opportunities to learn.